mmedum/limbo/README.md

 introduced, at the moment it is one single implementation file per handler, and already this gives some common implementation details between the handlers.

+Finally monitoring and maybe even tracing would be the next logical step for guaranteeing production stability, especially regarding user requests, but also for identifying how workers operate.

 ### Api

 `api` handles web request from a user, that wants to send emails, endpoints is